 The IZH 350 wasn't the only DKW knock-off the Soviets produced.
 They also began manufacturing a version of the RT 125 as the M-1A Moskva in a factory outside Moscow.
 In 1951 the plant was relocated to Minsk in Belarus.
 From then on Minsk specialised in 125cc motorcycles, exporting hundreds of thousands all across the socialist world.
 The collapse of communism and direct competition with cheap Japanese exports placed the company under extreme financial pressure however, and in 2005 the Belorussian government intervened to prevent the company going into receivership.
 Although its survival remains tenuous, Minsk continues to produce 125cc motorcycles today. http://www.belarusguide.com/industry1/Minsk_motor.htm

 And meanwhile in England

-In Britain, the designs for the RT 125 were handed over to BSA, but initially no one knew what to do with them.
-Such a small engine just seemed to have no market in Britain where four strokes dominated the market.
-In 1948, BSA took a leap and developed the RT 125 into the Bantam in response to a potential export contract.
-The contract fell through however and so the Bantam was released in Britain, where its low cost and reliability made it an instant winner.
-The Bantam would become one of the best selling British motorcycles of all time, with a production run from 1948 to 1973 turning out almost half a million units.
+In Britain, the designs for the RT125 were handed over to BSA, but initially no one knew what to do with them.
+Such a small engine just seemed to have no market in Britain where four strokes dominated.
+In 1948, BSA took a leap and developed the RT125 as the BSA Bantam in response to a potential export contract for India.
+The contract however fell through and so the Bantam was sold in Britain.
+To BSA’s surprise, the Bantam’s low cost and reliability made it an instant winner.
+The Bantam would go on to become one of the best-selling British motorcycles of all time, with a production run from 1948 to 1973 turning out almost half a million units.

 For many in post-war Britain, the 'little rooster' was their first ride.